browserstate/history.js/README.md

 	})(window);

-For solutions to ajaxify your entire website with History.js and zero-configuration there is:
+For solutions to ajaxify your entire website with zero-configuration, there are these pre-made scripts:

-- [This snippet of jQuery code](https://gist.github.com/854622) which you can drop into your site
+- [This snippet of jQuery code](https://gist.github.com/854622) which you can drop into your website
 - [This bookmarklet](https://gist.github.com/919358) which you can use to see what your website (or others) looks like with History.js enabled
 - [This Google Chrome Extension](https://chrome.google.com/extensions/detail/oikegcanmmpmcmbkdopcfdlbiepmcebg) which you can use to inject History.js and keep it injected on websites of your choice